Craig has diagnoses of Autistic Spectrum Disorder and Learning Disability.

 Craig’s previous placement in a community house, solely for his use, broke down due to a significant increase in physically challenging behaviour, which was unable to be managed and supported in the community environment.

 Craig had a history of displaying a range of behaviours that can challenge others.
-These often increased at times of high anxiety, such as when significant life changes occured for him.
+These often increased at times of high anxiety, such as when significant life changes occurred for him.
 Craig demonstrated a wide range of physical, environmental and socially inappropriate behaviours that put Craig and those around him at risk.

 Craig could communicate verbally and had a good understanding of verbal communication but struggled with more complex personal subjects, in particular his feelings and emotions.
 Also, due to his community-based placement, Craig had not engaged in education for some time.